The Best Parks for Renters to Stroll in San Antonio

 A post shared by Peter B. Nyren (@peterbnyrenphoto)

 Home to the man-made Woodlawn Lake, this idyllic park is the perfect place to be on a hot summer day.
 Originally established in 1880 as an adjacent parkland to a residential subdivision, the park is now a well-rounded outdoor entertainment area where visitors can enjoy tennis courts, dance studios and the highly popular Woodlawn Lake Pool.
-In fact, San Antonio residents can take a break from the heat at this regional pool that offers free swimming from May through September.
+In fact, San Antonio renters can take a break from the heat at this regional pool that offers free swimming from May through September.

 Hemisfair Park

 This little green oasis in the heart of downtown San Antonio is the definition of “something for everyone.”
 Here, you can find the most diverse and fun features and activities — from human-sized checkers to climbing structures, giant slides and even a splash zone.
-Previously home to the tallest building in San Antonio, Hemisfair Park is now the perfect place to admire a panoramic view of the city, as well as the interactive pieces and murals in the art gallery — because, yes, this park checks that, too.
+Previously home to the tallest building in San Antonio, Hemisfair Park is now the perfect place for renters to admire a panoramic view of the city, as well as the interactive pieces and murals in the art gallery — because, yes, this park checks that, too.

 Japanese Tea Garden